adedigbadeola/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio

-Explore my Data Analytics projects: Data cleaning, visualization, and insights.
-Transforming data into actionable knowledge using Excel, Python, R, and SQL.
+Welcome to my Data Analytics Portfolio!
+Explore a collection of data-driven projects showcasing my skills in data analysis, visualization, and insights extraction.
+From data cleaning and preprocessing to advanced statistical modeling, I've worked on a diverse range of datasets to provide valuable insights.
+Dive into my repositories to see how I turn raw data into actionable knowledge through Excel, Python, R, SQL, Tableau, Power BI, and various data analysis tools.
+Whether it's data visualization, machine learning, or data storytelling, this portfolio highlights my passion for turning numbers into meaningful narratives